alexjbuck/WebSkedsAutoChecker/README.md

  - Text extraction from page data
  - SMS or Email notification of schedule and front page
  - Support for quereying multiple names over multiple squadrons
+ - Possibly shifting to CasperJS to let it handle the lower-level navigation work that we don't need access to